GoldenVadim/penguinlang-extension-for-vscode/README.md

-# penguinlang-extension-for-vscode
+# The PenguinLang Extension for VS Code
-The PenguinLang Extension for Visual Studio Code
+###PenguinLang is a Programming Language for Kids.